BioRadOpenSource/Sequoia_express_toolkit/README.md

     outDir               (string ) ./results Indicate the output directory to write to
     reverseStrand        (boolean)           Indicate if your library is reverse stranded

-    seqType              (string )           Provide sequecing method used                                                                           [SE, PE]
+    seqType              (string )           Provide sequencing method used, if SE provided deduplication will not occur                             [SE, PE]
-    skipUmi              (boolean)           Indicate that only R1 has been passed in and no UMI processing is required
+    skipUmi              (boolean)           Indicate no UMI processing is required
     spikeType            (string ) NONE      The type of spike in used, if any                                                                       [NONE, ercc]
     threePrimeQualCutoff (integer)           The read quality below which bases will be trimmed on the 3' end                                        [0, 42]
     validateInputs       (boolean) true      Ensure input meets standards and is below 500 million reads